 DMTC was established in 2008 under the Australian Government’s Defence Future Capability Technology Centre Program.
-Our role in the Defence innovation system, specifically through the Defence Innovation Hub, was confirmed and extended through the 2016 Defence Industry Policy Statement.
+Our role as a leader and steward of industrially-focused innovation was confirmed and extended through the 2016 Defence Industry Policy Statement.

 DMTC supports Australian defence capability by advancing the knowledge and technical capability of Australia’s defence industry.
-Through collaborative research projects – involving industry and research partners – critical technologies and capabilities are being developed that address key defence challenges and drive capability outcomes to meet Australia’s national security objectives.
+Through collaborative research projects – involving industry and research partners – critical technologies and capabilities are being developed that address key defence and national security challenges and drive capability outcomes to meet Australia’s sovereign national security objectives.

 Historical data suggests that the bulk of DMTC project activities fall in the range from Technology Readiness Level 3 (TRL 3) to TRL 7-8.